 Spoon is the eponymous application virtualization offering from the small Seattle based company, for isolating apps and running them without installation.
 Spoon can be deployed on-premise for enterprises (Spoon Server) and extended to provide other features.

-Microsoft Draft is an open-source tool that helps developers streamline the processes of developing container-based applications running on Kubernetes clusters.
+Draft is an open-source tool originally released by Microsoft that helps developers streamline the processes of developing container-based applications running on Kubernetes clusters.